People's Aman Committee

-The Peoples' Aman Committee (پیپلز امن کمیٹی) was an alleged militant group tied to the Pakistan People's Party and based in Karachi, Pakistan.
+The People's Aman Committee (پیپلز امن کمیٹی) was an alleged militant group tied to the Pakistan Peoples Party and based in Karachi, Pakistan.
 The PAC was founded by the infamous Karachi gangster Rehman Dakait in 2008 and is accused of being involved in organized crime and gang wars.
 After Rehman's death in 2009, leadership of the group was taken over by Uzair Baloch.

 The PAC is avowedly a support group for the Pakistan Peoples Party, the ruling party in Pakistan from 2008 until the 2013 elections.

 The organization initially only served Lyari, but soon offices were set up in other Baloch populated neighbourhoods of Karachi, such as Dalmiya (Shantinagar), Malir, Gadap, Old Golimar, Mawach Goth, and even in some nearby town and villages in Sindh and Balochistan.

 The PAC has a bitter rivalry with the Muttahida Qaumi Movement (MQM) in the city of Karachi.
 In March 2011, the PAC agreed to disband after its parent organization the Pakistan Peoples Party was pressured by its then allies, the MQM.
-Despite being officially defunct, the organization continues to function de facto on the ground.
+Despite being officially defunct in by 2011, the organization continued to function de facto on the ground until the late 2010s as the Lyari Amam Committee (LAC).